Simple ways to live an anti-inflammatory lifestyle

 - Cut out soda and energy drinks as a part of an anti-inflammatory lifestyle.
 Soda and energy drinks both cause an inflammation response from our bodies.
 Substitute water and tea for your drinks, and you’ll stay better hydrated and less inflamed.

 - Exercise regularly as a part of an anti-inflammatory lifestyle.
 A handful of research studies have shown a strong correlation between exercising and reduced inflammation.
 Exercise also strengthens your immune system, cardiovascular health, prevents insulin resistance, and will improve your life in general.

 - Practice good oral hygiene as a part of an anti-inflammatory lifestyle.
-Brushing and flossing will help you keep your teeth and gums and check for the long term.
+Brushing and flossing will help you keep your teeth and gums long term.
 While many people forget about it, you also need to see your dentist at least twice a year for cleanings and exams.
 This will prevent future dental problems and inflammation.

 - Stay away from allergens as a part of an anti-inflammatory lifestyle.
+Make your dental and overall health connection great by being kind to your body.
+What we often don’t realize is that being kind can start with something as simple as what we eat.
 Any foods that cause allergic reactions will naturally increase your body’s inflammation.
 Finding out the things you’re allergic to is very important.
 Two of the most common food allergens are gluten and dairy.

 - Use supplements to get all of your nutrients as a part of an anti-inflammatory lifestyle.
 Probiotic supplements will help your body avoid inflammation.
 Two of the most important supplements are fish oil and vitamin D, but multivitamins also usually contain important nutrients.